 ERC-223

+ERC, which stands for Ethereum Request for Comment, is a standard conveying the essential technical notes and requirements to a group of developers and users.
 Created by Reddit user and Ethereum developer ‘Dexaran’, the main goal of the ERC-223 token standard is to expand on the ERC-20 protocol and offer a solution for an ERC-20 bug.
-ERC-223 is functionally identical to ERC-20, but it has improvements that solve the latter token standard’s issues.

 ERC-223 also includes security measures to ensure a more protected token standard, with end-to-end encryption, HTTP authentication, and escrow protection.
-To learn more about today’s most common token standards, read What Are Token Standards?
+To learn more about token standards, read What Are Token Standards?
 An Overview.

 Key Takeaway